obeyd-bot/Obeyd/README.md

 ## Overview

-Welcome to the `OBEYD` Bot!
+Welcome to the `Obeyd` Bot!
 This bot delivers a fresh, random joke straight to your chat, guaranteed to brighten your day.
 Whether you're looking for a quick laugh or want to liven up a conversation, this bot has you covered with a wide variety of jokes.

 ## Setup Instructions